FosterCommerce/entry-type-rules/README.md

 ![Screenshot](resources/img/plugin-overview.png)

-For example, if an entry type in a section has a count limit set, and the number of entries for that entry type has been reached, when creating a new entry the Entry Type selector field will have that entry type disabled.
+For example, if an entry type in a section has a count limit set, and the number of entries for that entry type has been reached, when creating a new entry, the Entry Type selector field will have that entry type disabled.
 Likewise, if an entry type has been restricted to allow for only certain user groups to create new ones, and the current user is not in those user groups, the entry type option will also be disabled for that entry type.

-## Configuring Entry Type Lock
+## Configuring Entry Type Rules

-Entry Type Lock can be configured from its Settings page in the control panel or, by using a config file which will override the plugins settings from those set in the control panel settings page.
+Entry Type Rules can be configured from its Settings page in the control panel or, by using a config file which will override the plugins settings from those set in the control panel settings page.

 ### Configure in the Control Panel Settings Page

-In the Control Panel, go to Settings → Entry Type Lock.
+In the Control Panel, go to Settings → Entry Type Rules.
 The control panel settings page lists out all of your structure and channel sections, and their entry types.
 For each entry type you can place a numerical limit on the number of entries, and/or select the users groups which can create new entries of the entry type.